chrischoy/pytorch-custom-cuda-tutorial/README.md

-# Tutorial for building a custom CUDA kernel in Pytorch
+# Pytorch Custom CUDA kernel Tutorial

 This repository contains a tutorial code for making a custom CUDA function for pytorch.
 The code is based on the pytorch [C extension